 Epilepsy is usually the first and most common symptom of brain involvement in patients with TSC.
 Early and aggressive treatment of the epilepsy is essential to improving the cognitive outcome, as well as the quality of life, as has been shown in various studies from our other centers.
 When medical treatment fails, evaluation for the possibility of epilepsy surgery should be considered early in every patient with TSC.

 Multiple tubers appear as "cold" on Brain PET.
 This technique is useful for evaluation for epilepsy surgery.

-There is no cure for TSC.
-But when we deliver care to patients via our TSC Program, we coordinate services that accommodate their ongoing needs from a staff of professionals who understand the condition.
-The Cleveland Clinic TSC Program will collaborate with the referring physicians, depending on the patient and family needs, and can serve as an expert and consultative arm while ongoing care is continued locally.
+There is no cure for TSC, but when we deliver care to patients via our TSC Program, we coordinate services that accommodate their ongoing needs from a staff of professionals who understand the condition.
+Cleveland Clinic's TSC Program will collaborate with the referring physicians, depending on the patient and family needs, and can serve as an expert and consultative arm while ongoing care is continued locally.

 Continuing care from experts who understand Tuberous Sclerosis is the key to successfully managing the condition, mitigating its complications, and providing the best life possible to each individual and family with TSC.